hotschedules/gettingstarted/docs/rbc-cli.md

 ### Informational Commands

-Get information about the deployed app.
+Get data about the deployed app from the cloud.

 #### list-apps